Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 1 | UNSALTED BUTTER

 Butter provides fat, stability, flavor, and emulsifiers for this frosting.
-The unique combination of milkfats (around 80-84%) gives butter its wonderful creamy and spreadable texture.
-Butter is integral for True Buttercreams because it also contains various emulsifiers, which hold water-based and fat-based ingredients together.
+The unique combination of milkfat (around 80-84%) gives butter its wonderful, creamy, spreadable texture.
+Butter is integral to True Buttercreams because it contains emulsifiers that bind water-based and fat-based ingredients.
 I always use unsalted butter in all my frostings and add salt based on taste.

 2 | POWDERED SUGAR

 There are two sources of sugar in this recipe: powdered sugar and the sugar contained in condensed milk.
 The powdered sugar is used early in the recipe to pre-condition the butter for emulsification.
-It serves not only to help sweeten the overall buttercream, but used in this way, will help to flavor and slightly aerate (or “cream”) the butterfat, which gives the final frosting a dreamy, creamy texture.
+It serves not only to help sweeten the overall buttercream but, used in this way, to flavor and slightly aerate (or “cream”) the butterfat, which gives the final frosting a dreamy, creamy texture.

 3 | VANILLA EXTRACT

-Vanilla extract is a general flavor enhancer for baked goods, and here it is the primary flavoring element for this frosting.
-Extracts are generally interchangeable to make easy flavor modifications.
+Vanilla extract is a general flavor enhancer for baked goods, and here it serves as the primary flavoring in this frosting.
+Extracts are generally interchangeable, making it easy to modify flavors.
 You can use vanilla bean paste if you like.

 4 | SALT

 There are varying shades of sweetened condensed milk from off-white to tan.
-Some people are alarmed by this, but if you’re not past your expiration date and the can is not dented and is fully intact, your condensed milk is still good to use.
+Some people are alarmed by this, but if you’re not past your expiration date, the can is not dented, and it's fully intact, your condensed milk is still good to use.

-This variation in color is due to the concentration of milk solids (milkfats, proteins, sugars, and micronutrients.)
+This color variation is due to the concentration of milk solids (milkfat, proteins, sugars, and micronutrients).
 Milkfats can appear yellow, depending on the cow’s diet.
-Milk proteins can brown when interacting with sugars in the Maillard reaction.
-Additionally, the Maillard reaction can occur slowly over room temperatures, so as your sweetened condensed milk gets near its expiration date, it may appear slightly browner.
+Milk proteins can brown when they interact with sugars during the Maillard reaction.
+Additionally, the Maillard reaction can occur slowly at room temperature, so as your sweetened condensed milk approaches its expiration date, it may appear slightly browner.

 Step by step: